BobConanDev/vivus/readme.md

   // called after the animation completes
 });

-// alternativly if you leave the speed param blank and use the default, you
+// alternatively if you leave the speed param blank and use the default, you
 // can pass the callback as the first parameter like so. myVivus.play(function () {
   // called after the animation completes